This is an Idaho spring black bear hunt over bait in the Selway-Bitterroot Wilderness.

-These hunts take place on the Lochsa River and run from mid May to the end of June.
+These hunts take place on the Lochsa River in the Selway-Bitterroot Wilderness and run from mid May to the end of June.

 These are any weapon black bear hunting units so you can hunt with a rifle, archery, or even pistol.

-They do very well on this hunt at around 95% success, with opportunity easily reaching 100% annually.
+They do very well on these Idaho black bear hunts, with a success rate of around 95%, and an opportunity easily reaching 100% annually.

 Bears on this hunt average from 5’10” to 6’6” in length, they will take some each year getting up to 7 feet long, with the largest being 8 feet!
 The bears this time of year tend to weigh in around 200-300 pounds.
 They also average about 50% on color phase bears.